QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

 A Digression on Style and Naming
 ------------------------------------

-The previous section helps to establishe some of the reasoning behind the style choices in these lectures: "be aware of types, but avoid declaring them"
+The previous section helps to establish some of the reasoning behind the style choices in these lectures: "be aware of types, but avoid declaring them"

 The purpose of this is threefold: